top of page

 Institute for Detroit Studies

-The Institute for Detroit Studies at the Marygrove Conservancy promotes interdisciplinary study
+The Institute for Detroit Studies promotes interdisciplinary study

 of the city of Detroit through